Cosmo-Tech/cosmotech-api/doc/Apis/SolutionApi.md

 Create solution access control

-    Grant access to a dataset for a user or group.
-Required: identity id and role.
-Valid roles: viewer, editor, admin.
-Returns 400 if user already has access.
+    Grant access to a solution for a user or group.

 ### Parameters